-And that’s why positive parenting is prefered more over other parenting styles.
+And that’s why positive parenting is preferred more over other parenting styles.

 It helps to raise kids who are resilient and kind to others.
 Studies show that the type of parenting style affects kids negatively or positively and has a huge impact on the way they behave when they become adults.

 So, how does good parenting affect a child?